 10. What about the Quality of Customer Support?

 So you need to ask the following questions: What’s the turnaround for support?
 Do we need to pay extra to get our questions answered on time?
 Is customer support available in our time zone?
+Do the technical support team speak my language?

 You might also like: